alejio/alejio.github.io/_posts/2019-09-02-hiring-machine-learning-engineers-part-1.md

 The hiring process itself, reviewing applications, assignment submissions and conducting video/onsite interviews with my Data Science/ML peers was an awesome experience, so I'd like to share some of my thoughts and observations, in the hope that they may prove useful for people on either side of the process.

-The story is broken down into 2 parts:
+The story is broken down into 3 parts:

 1. Context
-2. Defining a hiring process.
+2. Job spec and assignment
+3. Interviewing and closing remarks.

 ## Context